Last updated: June 12, 2026

 The argument against using outer planets in dispositor work is structural, not ideological.
 Pluto, Neptune, and Uranus are slow.
 Most charts will not have any of them in their own sign.
 When one of them is in its own sign and ends a chain, the result depends entirely on which generation you were born into, not on any individual configuration.
 The technique becomes generational, not personal.

 The argument for using them is that they are real, they are present, and pretending they are not creates blind spots in modern charts.
 Both views are defensible.
-This calculator picks the traditional side and stays there.
+This calculator defaults to the traditional side but lets you switch to modern co-rulerships when you want the outer planets in the network.
 Read the chart you have, not the chart you wish you had.

 Related Free Tools